nabto/nabto-edge-freertos-simulator/README.md

   * Simple CoAP demo

 TODO:
-  * MDNS integration, the LwIP mdns server does not support subtypes so we need to use the Nabto MDNS server.
   * libpcap integration for LwIP such that LwIP can be used directly with ethernet interfaces.